Master Agreement (E204CW)

-Unless superseded by a signed license agreement between you and Esri, Esri is willing to provide Esri Offerings to you only if you accept all terms and conditions contained in this Agreement.
+Unless superseded by a signed license agreement between you and Esri, Esri is willing to provide Esri Offerings and Services to you only if you accept all terms and conditions contained in this Agreement as the sole and final agreement of the parties regarding your acquisition of these Esri Offerings and Services.
 Please read the terms and conditions carefully.
 You may not use the Esri Offerings until you have agreed to the terms and conditions of the Agreement.
 If you do not agree to the terms and conditions as stated, click "I do not accept the Master Agreement" below; you may then request a refund of applicable fees paid.

 This Master Agreement ("Agreement") is between you ("Customer") and Environmental Systems Research Institute, Inc. ("Esri"), a California corporation with a place of business at 380 New York Street, Redlands, California 92373-8100 USA.